 There are simple and effective ways to reduce your chronic stress level.
 But YOU have to want to help yourself.
 I don’t know how else to say that except for bluntly.

 - Move your body.
-You don’t want to hear that and you have a thousand excuses why you can’t stretch or walk or – the dirty word – exercise.
+You don’t want to hear that and you have a thousand excuses why you can’t stretch or walk or – that dirty word – exercise.
 If all you do is stretch for 5 minutes first thing in the morning, then you’re reducing the effects of stress.
 Set your alarm clock for 6:10 instead of 6:15 and simply stretch.
 Yoga is perfect for this.
 If all you have time for is 3 or 4 poses, then go for it!

 - Stop using any form of caffeine after 4 PM.
 All of you coffee drinkers who brag about drinking a cup of coffee and then go to bed are making a bad situation worse.
 You think you’re sleeping just fine, but your body is still processing that caffeine and you’re not getting the recuperative rest that you really need.

 - Unplug ONE HOUR before you go to bed.
 I don’t want to hear any excuses.
 (No, you do NOT have to fall asleep with the TV on.
 That’s simply a bad habit you started and don’t want to stop.)
 The blue light from your television, computer, tablet and phone disrupts the release of melatonin which is a hormone related to nighttime.
 Unplugging allows your body and mind to relax.